Militants attack presidential palace in mounting Yemen turmoil

 In the south, Defence Minister Muhammad Nasir Ahmad escaped an assassination bid by suspected al Qaeda gunmen who attacked a his motorcade in the province of Shabwa.

-The defence ministry's website later said the shots heard near Ahmad's convoy were celebratory gunfire.
+The defence ministry's website later said the shots heard near Ahmad's convoy was celebratory gunfire.

 The violence capped a turbulent few days both for Yemen - a country Washington sees as one of the main battlefields in its global campaign against Islamist militants - and for its Western allies.